Astro vs Next.js: Which Framework Should You Use in 2026?

 |---|---|---|---|

-For content sites, Astro’s performance advantage over Next.js is real and consistent.
+For content sites, Astro’s performance advantage is real and consistent from what I have observed directly.

-Astro’s Island Architecture means client-side JavaScript only loads for components that explicitly need it.
-A static article page — no interactive components — ships zero JS.
-The HTML is pre-built at compile time.
-The browser receives a clean document with no framework overhead.
+Astro’s Island Architecture means client-side JavaScript loads only for components that explicitly require it.
+A static article page with no interactive components ships zero JavaScript.
+The HTML is pre-built at compile time and the browser receives a clean document with no framework overhead.

-Next.js, even with static generation, ships React to the browser by default.
-Server Components (introduced in the App Router) reduce this, but the baseline JS payload is still larger than Astro’s for equivalent content pages.
+Next.js, even with static generation enabled, ships React to the browser by default.
+Server Components introduced in the App Router reduce this, but the baseline JavaScript payload remains larger than Astro’s for equivalent content pages.
+This is based on public benchmark comparisons and Next.js documentation.
+My direct Next.js experience is from prototypes, not production load testing.

 src/content/